 Terroir (didao yocai)

 Classical Pearls sources 100 percent of its Fuzi from Jiangyou in China’s Sichuan province.
-The ancient county of Zhangming is situated near the epicenter of the recent Sichuan earthquake, and has been identified by classical materia medica experts as the only place where genuine Chinese aconite should be sourced from.
+The ancient county of Zhangming is situated near the epicenter of the 2008 Sichuan earthquake, and has been identified by classical materia medica experts as the only place where genuine Chinese aconite should be sourced from.

 Located near the foothills of the Himalayas, aconite has been cultivated in this very specific area of northern Sichuan since the Han dynasty 2,000 years ago.
 The wild aconite seedlings are planted on the day of the winter solstice and harvested the day before the summer solstice.
 A combination of the region’s unique geography and mineral composition in the river water and soil appear to be responsible for the growth of aconite tubers that are 2-4 times larger, safer, and more potent than elsewhere.
 At the same time, Jiangyou’s aconite tubers exhibit the unique mark of the “chrysanthemum heart” once processed, which is a traditional indicator for herbs grown in their appropriate terroir.